 Organic Virgin Coconut Oil

-To make our Organic Virgin Coconut Oil our supplier starts with freshly harvested coconuts that are de-husked and grated.
-Then, when the meat of the coconut is still fresh, it’s cold pressed and filtered to remove any remaining pieces of the fruit.
-That’s the process.
+So why have people flocked to this particular oil?
+What makes it so special?
+Well, to make our Organic Virgin Coconut Oil, our supplier starts with freshly harvested coconuts that are de-husked and grated.
+The meat of the coconut is dried to remove the water, then it's cold pressed and filtered to remove any remaining pieces of the fruit.
+That's the process.
 Nothing more.
 Some coconut oil is extracted using high heat, chemicals and even bleach.
 Not ours.
-Producing the oil in this more pure, natural way, we are able to retain the nutrients, flavor characteristics and aromas of fresh coconuts.
+Producing the oil in this pure, natural way, we are able to retain the nutrients, flavor characteristics and aromas of fresh coconuts.

-Use Organic Virgin Coconut Oil in cooking – it stands up to relatively high heat and imparts a distinctive flavor – in salad dressings, for baking, and even as a moisturizer for dry skin.
-It’s true!
-It will fluctuate from a liquid to a solid state, depending on the temperature at which it’s stored, so don’t be surprised when you see liquid in a jar that’s been stored in a hot pantry.
-We’re selling each 16 ounce jar for $5.99 – if you’ve shopped for similar products elsewhere, you know exactly how good a value this is.
+Use Organic Virgin Coconut Oil in cooking—it stands up to relatively high heat and imparts a distinctive flavor—in salad dressings, for baking, and even as a moisturizer for dry skin.
+It's true!
+It will fluctuate from a liquid to a solid state, depending on the temperature at which it's stored, so don’t be surprised when the solid-looking oil you bought in the store turns into a liquid when the jar's been stored in a warmer pantry.
+We're selling each 16 ounce jar for $5.99—if you've shopped for similar products elsewhere, you know exactly how good a value this is.
+Just another reason ours is so special.
 Look for it in our grocery aisle with the cooking oils.